alexipeck/xchacha20poly1305stream/README.md

 - The order of operations matters:
   - Call `add_associated_data` before `feed` for both encryption and decryption
   - Process data chunks in the same order during decryption as during encryption
-- Authentication will fail if any part of the ciphertext, tag, or associated data is tampered with
+- Authentication is always performed during decryption to ensure data integrity and authenticity
+- The library will not decrypt data that fails authentication

 ## Performance Considerations